Alfred Schreuder reportedly in attendance at Elland Road as Leeds step up manager search

-New favourite emerges in Leeds United manager search as Dutch coach reportedly at Elland Road
+New favourite emerges in Leeds United manager search as Dutch coach sighted at Elland Road

-Schreuder has been linked to the vacant position at Elland Road following the departure of Jesse Marsch on Monday, February 6 – and was in attendance at Elland Road as Leeds hosted Man United, according to The Telegraph.
+Schreuder has been linked to the vacant position at Elland Road following the departure of Jesse Marsch on Monday, February 6 – and was in attendance at Elland Road as Leeds hosted Man United, first reported by The Telegraph.

 Leeds’ board have been rebuffed in their approaches for Andoni Iraola of Rayo Vallecano, Carlos Corberan of West Brom and Feyenoord’s Arne Slot, but lured Schreuder to Elland Road to spectate what is widely regarded the Whites’ biggest fixture of the season.